Thousand Islands Bridge: Structure

-The bridges's southern end connects with Interstate 81, and the northern end with Highway 401 via Highway 137.
+The system's southern end connects with Interstate 81 and the northern end with Highway 401 via Highway 137.
 There is also an interchange with the Thousand Islands Parkway on the Ontario side.

 The actual international border bridge crossing is a set of two parallel 90 ft bridges between Wellesley Island in the United States and Hill Island in Canada.

 Administration

 The bridge system is administered by the Thousand Islands Bridge Authority, a New York State public benefit corporation, whose seven board members (Four Americans and three Canadians) are appointed by the Jefferson County Board of Legislators.
 The Authority also maintains and administers Boldt Castle.

-Tolls are paid only by cash, E-ZPass, or Commuter Discount Fare Trip Tags, which are prepaid for either 16 trips (US$20.00) or 72 trips (US$32.00).
+Tolls are paid only by cash, E-ZPass, or Commuter Discount Fare Trip Tags, which are prepaid for 72 trips (US$48.00).
 The Bridge Authority is a member of the multi-state E-ZPass consortium, and introduced electronic toll collection in June 2019.
 No other ETC transponders are currently offered or accepted, although the Bridge Authority offers sales of transponders of Florida's SunPass for the convenience of Canadian travelers en route to Florida.

 Border crossing

-The Thousand Islands Border Crossing connects the towns of Alexandria Bay, New York and Ivy Lea, Ontario at the Thousand Islands Bridge.
+The Thousand Islands Border Crossing connects the towns of Alexandria Bay, New York, and Ivy Lea, Ontario, at the Thousand Islands Bridge.

 It is the westernmost of the three St. Lawrence River crossings, and is very busy, with up to two-hour waits in the summer.
 The US border station at Alexandria Bay is sometimes called Thousand Islands.
 The Canada border station of Lansdowne is sometimes called Gananoque, for the nearby town where international ferry service is provided.
 These border stations are also responsible for inspecting vessel traffic between the countries.
-The US has seasonal vessel inspection stations on Heart Island and at Cape Vincent, NY, and Canada has seasonal vessel inspection stations at Rockport, Ontario and Gananoque, Ontario.
+The US has seasonal vessel inspection stations on Heart Island and at Cape Vincent, New York, and Canada has seasonal vessel inspection stations at Rockport, Ontario, and Gananoque, Ontario.
 Both Canada Border Services Agency (CBSA) and the U.S. Customs and Border Protection (CBP) travel to selected ports and marinas on request for inspections.